react-navigation/react-navigation.github.io/versioned_docs/version-7.x/material-top-tab-navigator.md

 This view is usually only shown for a split second.
 Keep it lightweight.

 By default, this renders `null`.

+#### `sceneStyle`

+Style to apply to the view wrapping each screen.
+You can pass this to override some default styles such as overflow clipping.

 ### Events